ProgrammingRainbow/NvChad-2.5/README.md

 `lint.linters.laucheck.args = {` Will over write the arguments table for luacheck. \
 To get the default args before editing use this command \
 `:lua print(vim.inspect(require('lint').linters.luacheck.args))`. \
+or unpack the original args into the table and add your new args below it.
 Create an auto command to run the linter when opeing a buffer, saving or leaving insert mode.
 ```
 local lint = require("lint")